Resources and Forms for Club Management

 This is a guide for club treasurers and presidents on record keeping and finance procedures for figure skating clubs.
 Most skating clubs have bills to pay, uncertain income and volunteer treasurers.
 Many of the volunteers serving clubs are not financial, accounting or tax people; however, a little expertise is needed for acceptable financial management - this is a starter kit.

-This guide was compiled from many sources to provide U.S. Figure Skating clubs with ideas, resources and the motivation to create a successful fundraising plan.
-All fundraising efforts for nonprofits must also comply with IRS regulations.
+The Club Fundraising Guidebook was compiled from many great sources to provide U.S. Figure Skating clubs with ideas, resources and the motivation to create a successful fundraising plan.
+Please keep in mind that each state has its own legal requirements for conducting fundraising efforts.
+All fundraising efforts for nonprofits must also comply with all IRS regulations.
 Before implementing any fundraising initiative, visit www.irs.gov to find out if your fundraising efforts are in compliance.

 Conflict Management and Resolution Guide